Thesis

 Source: Historic Spacecraft, Contrary Research

-SpaceX’s first launch vehicle was the Falcon 1, designed to be a low-cost alternative to existing small satellite launch vehicles from public companies, such as Lockheed Martin and Boeing.
-SpaceX achieved major cost reductions by developing its Merlin engine, a cheaper alternative to those used by other companies.
-With a single Merlin engine, the Falcon 1 launched in 2006, but its three initial unsuccessful launches led to increased skepticism about the company’s capabilities.
+SpaceX’s first launch vehicle was the Falcon 1, designed to be a low-cost alternative to existing small satellite launch vehicles built by incumbent aerospace companies like Lockheed Martin and Boeing.
+The Falcon 1 had three initial unsuccessful launches in 2006 and 2007, generating skepticism about the company’s capabilities.

-Luckily, in September 2008, Falcon 1’s fourth launch successfully carried a dummy payload (the Ratsat) into low Earth orbit and became the first privately funded and developed launch vehicle to go into orbit.
-Falcon 1’s fifth and final mission was launched in 2009, where it successfully launched the Malaysian satellite RazakSAT into low Earth orbit.
-This was the first time a privately funded company launched a commercial satellite and helped solidify SpaceX’s presence in the commercial launch market.
-The Falcon 1 was then retired later in 2009.
-Despite its short operational life, the Falcon 1 provided crucial experience and data that informed the development of SpaceX's later, more successful rockets like the Falcon 9.
-Notably, the success of the partly recoverable Falcon 1 enabled SpaceX to focus on reusable rockets.
+In September 2008, Falcon 1’s fourth launch successfully carried a dummy payload (the Ratsat) into low Earth orbit and became the first privately funded and developed launch vehicle to enter orbit.
+Falcon 1’s fifth and final mission occurred in 2009, when it successfully launched the Malaysian satellite RazakSAT into low Earth orbit.
+This was the first time a privately funded company launched a commercial satellite, solidifying SpaceX’s presence in the commercial launch market.
+Falcon 1 provided crucial experience and data that would inform the development of SpaceX's later rockets, including the Falcon 9.

 Falcon 9